 - Strategies made by the competitors

-- the targeted audience of the competitors
+- The targeted audience of the competitors

-- the social media presence
+- The social media presence

-if you know your competitors’ marketplace, the strengths and the weaknesses will give you a good advantage to stay in the market and plan your strategies accordingly.
+if you know your competitors’ marketplace, the strengths and weaknesses will give you a good advantage to stay in the market and plan your strategies accordingly.

 4. Collaborators